Northern British Columbia

 (1805 - 1814, 1823 - 1825, 1865 - 1954), Hudson's Hope

 Originally located here was a North West Co. trading post known as Rocky Mountain Portage Fort.
-The Hudson's Bay Co. moved Fort St. John here in 1823, but then closed it in 1825.
-This post was located on the south side of the Peace River at the east end of the portage.
+The Hudson's Bay Co. moved Fort St. John's operations here in 1823, but then closed it in 1825.
+This post was located on the south side of the Peace River at the east end of the portage trail.
 The post was not re-established again until 1865.
 The name "Hudson's Hope" first appears in 1868.
 Relocated to the north side of the river in 1897, it was moved again to its present site in 1899 (HBC records cover 1895 to 1907).
 A new store was built in 1913.
 A replica of the post is at the Hudson's Hope Museum, which was the former HBC store built in 1942.
 A log church, trapper's cabin and other buildings are preserved.

 Fort McLeod (National Historic Site)